HTTPArchive/almanac.httparchive.org/src/content/en/2020/seo.md

 Disparities were found across rendered vs non-rendered HTML.
 For example the median mobile site displays 11.5% more words when rendered than its raw HTML, showing a reliance on client side JavaScript to show web pages content.

-Search crawlers look for the ‘href’  attributes in <a> tags  to find linked pages.
+Search crawlers look for the `href`  attributes in `<a>` tags  to find linked pages.
 Without these, the page is seen as isolated without internal linking.
 5.59% of desktop pages studied contained no internal links as well as 6.04% of mobile-rendered pages.

 These findings suggest that search engines are continually evolving in their capacity to effectively crawl, index and rank websites, and some of the most important SEO configurations are now also better taken into consideration.